Diabetes Canada has car donors from coast-to-coast. From St. John’s to Black Creek, your vehicle donation makes a difference. And we can help!

 Hondas, Toyotas, & Chevys – Oh my!

-A Toyota, a Honda, and a VW are all waiting for buyers at auction this month.
-Recycle-ready donations will wrap up later in February as well.
+A Dakota, and Impreza, and an Altima are all waiting for buyers at auction this month.
+Recycle-ready donations of all sorts will wrap up later in August as well.
 This is because Canadians across the country give where their hearts are.

 Happily, your choice is at the heart of our program.
 Every donor has carefully chosen the car they drive.
 Moreover, each donor has their own passionate cause.
 For many of our givers, Diabetes Canada is a cause that lands close to home.